hannibunny/nlpbook/NLP/_build/html/_sources/04ngram/04ngram.md

 Did you get it?
 If so, the reason for your success is that humans exploit context to infer missing knowledge.

 In the example above context is given by surrounding characters, word-length, similarity of characters etc. Applications of N-gram language models understand context to be the $(N-1)$ previous words.
-The obvious question is then *What is a suitable value for N?* Certainly, the larger $N$, the more context is integrated and the larger the knowledge.
+The obvious question is then *What is a suitable value for N?* Certainly, the larger the value of $N$, the more context is integrated and the larger the knowledge.
 However, with an increasing $N$ the probability that all N-grams appear often enough in the training-corpus, such that the conditional probabilities are robust, decreases.
 Moreover, the memory required to save the probabilistic model increases.

 ### Probabilities for arbitrary word-sequences